 Yet a great idea that lies undeveloped has no market potential.
 Likewise, skilled teams can’t build on new ideas if they aren’t developed.
 Innovation in this area is in many ways a form of research and development.
 Companies need to be willing to give the time and resources to ensure it happens, without implementing gates that rely too strictly on proven market results, being open to accept the fact that the new product or solution may never reach the global audience.

 When focusing on the here and now, companies have a wealth of benchmarks to compare to.
 They can, for example, look to simply exceed this year’s KPIs, or even look to their competitors for a like-to-like comparison.
 All of these will ensure the organization stays competitive, but innovation is focused much more on the future and such benchmarks will fail projects before they’ve had a chance to succeed.

-Sales and revenue metrics can often be one of the largest challenges of innovation in business – every idea gets tested for market validity before the process even begins.
-More so, an organization-wide culture of chasing KPIs can prevent teams from even having ideas; thoughts that don’t have immediate KPI value will be dismissed, or not shared.
+Sales and revenue metrics can often be one of the largest innovation challenges in business – every idea gets tested for market validity before the process even begins.
+More so, an organization-wide culture of chasing KPIs can prevent teams from even having ideas; solutions that that don’t have immediate KPI value will be dismissed, or not shared among their communities.